Ze-Rato/Battleship-TI-BASIC/README.md

 If you have any suggestion of otimization it would be much apreciated since I'm still a begginner.

-If you want to reset a game you can run NAVAL1 but if want to continue a game (only works on the attacking) it you will use NAVAL2.
+If you want to reset a game you can run NAVAL1 but if want to continue a game (only works on the attacking) you will execute NAVAL2.